How to get an A* in O level Islamiat? Indeed, a very good question. But, what is the answer?

 - Remember to add relevant references to the question.
 One relevant reference is better than five non-relevant references.

 - Make paragraphs or you might lose marks.
 Introduction and conclusion and necessary (do not miss them).

 - Keep your handwriting in a way that your examiner can read it easily.

 - The length does not matter.
 The content matters only.

 The Bottom Line:

-How to get A* in O Level Islamiat?
+How to get an A* in O Level Islamiat?
 Well, you know the answer now.

-Remember, how much hours you study does not matter.
+Remember, how many hours you study does not matter.
 Even if you study for one hour, it is enough.
 But, that one hour study should be full of concentration.

 And yes, try to stay stress-free.
 It is normal but it can impact your performance if you do not deal with it properly.

 Thank You for reading.
 And remember, you will ace it!
 Just be confident.